Teotihuacan: Site layout

 Pecked-cross circles throughout the city and in the surrounding regions served as a way to design the urban grid, and as a way to read their 260-day calendar.
 The urban grid had great significance to city planners when constructing Teotihuacan, as the cross is pecked into the ground in the Pyramid of the Sun in specific places throughout Teotihuacan in precise degrees and angles over three km in distance.
 The layout of these crosses suggests it was there to work as a grid to the layout of Teotihuacan because they are laid out in a rectangular shape facing the Avenue of the Dead.
-The direction of the axes of the crosses don't point to an astronomical North and South direction but instead point to their own city's North.
+The direction of the axes of the crosses do not point to an astronomical North and South direction but instead point to their own city's North.
 Numerology also has significance in the cross pecking because of the placement and amount of the holes, which sometimes count to 260 days, the length of the ritual calendrical cycle.
 Some of the pecked-cross circles also resemble an ancient Aztec game called, patolli.

 A tunnel under steps in the Great Compound along the Avenue of the Dead.

 These pecked-cross circles can be found not just in Teotihuacan, but also throughout Mesoamerica.
 The ones found all share certain similarities.
 These include having the shape of two circles, one being inside of the other.
 They are all found pecked on the ground or onto rocks.
 They are all created with a small hammer-like device that produces cuplike markings that are 1 centimeter in diameter and 2 centimeters apart.
 They all have axes that are in line with the city structures of the region.
 Because they are aligned with the structures of the cities, they also align with the position of significant astronomical bodies.

 The Ciudadela was completed during the Miccaotli phase, and the Pyramid of the Sun underwent a complex series of additions and renovations.
 The Great Compound was constructed across the Avenue of the Dead, west of Ciudadela.
 This was probably the city's marketplace.
 The existence of a large market in an urban center of this size is strong evidence of state organization.
 Teotihuacan was at that point simply too large and too complex to have been politically viable as a chiefdom.

 The Ciudadela is a great enclosed plaza capable of holding 100,000 people.
 About 700,000 cubic meters (yards) of material were used to construct its buildings.
 Its central feature is the Temple of Quetzalcoatl, which was flanked by upper-class apartments.
 The entire compound was designed to overwhelm visitors.